 However, for Shevie, her primary role model was a little closer to home.
 “My mother is my role model.
 I can’t even say she encouraged me to do anything — she just brought me up feeling completely equal and confident in my abilities,” she said.
 Although Shevie’s mother was a teacher, she encouraged Shevie to forge her own path and do something she was truly interested in.
 “As a kid, I wanted to work in NASA, to invent something to make the world better.
 Then I went into the IDF (Israeli Defense Force) and was picked for computers.
 I liked it, and [I’ve] stayed in that field ever since.”

 What excites you about the future for women?
 What scares you?

 The women of BlueSnap have a number of high hopes for the future, as well as a number of deep fears.
-However, as Cynthia said, “we can’t let inequality scare us — we must use it to empower us.”
+However, everyone agreed we should use the inequality as a source of empowerment.

 And empower us, it has.
 “I think we’re seeing women make inroads in traditionally male-dominated roles and arenas — whether it is the record number of women entering politics, or women CEOs, or women in the military,” said Rachel.
 However, she worries about the way bias may still cloud the achievements of those women.

 On the other hand, Shevie worries about the internal bias and pressure that might interfere with women’s success in the future: “I am worried about the tendency of women to think they have to do everything themselves and be perfect about it — it just means they feel guilt most of the time (and tired all the time), because obviously they can’t do everything.”